Infrastructure and Energy Alter – Consensus Indicates Potential .2% Upside

-Infrastructure and Energy Alter found using ticker (IEA) now have 4 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 14 and 13 and has a mean target at 13.75.
-Now with the previous closing price of 13.72 this now indicates there is a potential upside of .2%.
-The day 50 moving average is 14.18 while the 200 day moving average is 11.08.
-The market capitalisation for the company is $667m.
-Company Website: https://www.iea.net
+Infrastructure and Energy Alter found using ticker (IEA) now have 4 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 14 and 13 with a mean TP of 13.75.
+Now with the previous closing price of 13.72 this is indicating there is a potential upside of .2%.
+The 50 day MA is 14.18 and the 200 moving average now moves to 11.08.
+The company has a market capitalisation of $667m.
+You can visit the company’s website by visiting: https://www.iea.net

 The potential market cap would be $668m based on the market concensus.